 Psychology of Crime

 Module 6 explores the interaction between psychological factors and criminal behavior.
 The examination between psychology and crime provides an opportunity to consider how individual psychological characteristics, experiences, and processes can contribute to the commission of criminal acts.
 The field of forensic psychology focuses on understanding how psychological principles can shed light on the causes of crime, the motivations of offenders, and the impact of crime on victims and society.
-It also examines the application of psychological knowledge in the criminal justice system to better understand and address criminal behavior.
+It also examines the application of psychological knowledge in the criminal justice system to better understand and address deviance and criminal behavior.
 It’s important to note that while psychology can provide valuable insights into criminal behavior, it is just one piece of a larger puzzle.
 Criminal behavior is a complex and multifaceted phenomenon influenced by social, economic, cultural, and environmental factors, in addition to individual psychological traits.
 The integration of psychological knowledge with other disciplines, such as sociology, criminology, and law, is crucial for a comprehensive understanding of crime and the development of effective strategies for crime prevention, intervention, and justice.

 Learning Objectives